Improving Profits by Managing Receiving

-More and more large businesses are getting Advance Shipping Notifications (ASN) by computer-to-computer messages that spell out everything that is in the shipment.
+ADVANCE INFORMATION: More and more large businesses are getting Advance Shipping Notifications (ASN) by computer-to-computer messages that spell out everything that is on the shipment.
 These include who the carrier is, pro number and other essential information.
 Smaller retailers get the same benefit when they receive faxes from their vendors which include all the purchase orders of goods included in a shipment, and possibly more important, information on what isn't shipped.
 Some trucking companies are also providing similar information.
 If you use this information smartly, you can speed customer service by planning what should happen when the truck arrives.
 You will know in advance if you can simply stage the products and deliver them to customers or move display merchandise immediately to the showroom, or store merchandise that isn't going to be sold for three months to a back corner.

-If you are getting a full truckload, the trailer doors should be sealed with numbered security seals.
+IN-TRANSIT SECURITY: If you are getting a full truckload, the trailer doors should be sealed with numbered security seals.
 Compare the actual number on the seal to the bill of lading and have your employee break the seal.
 If the trailer has side doors, they must be checked too.
 Don't let the truck driver break the seal and bring it into the office!
 One of the oldest theft tricks is to break into a trailer, steal merchandise, and then reseal the trailer with another seal stolen from the shipper.
 If seal numbers don't match, beware and call the vendor.

 Secure the vehicle before unloading with chocks or other devices.
 Confirm that safety measures are taken before entering the truck.
 Provide adequate lighting so employees can see what they are doing.

-Count and inspect merchandise carefully, paying special attention to products susceptible to damage.
+COUNT & INSPECT: Count and inspect merchandise carefully, paying special attention to products susceptible to damage.
 Certain vendors are notorious for poor packaging and they must get extra care.
 Look for cartons that are damaged, crushed or punctured.
 Be sure to carefully inspect the bottom several inches of case good cartons for holes caused by lift truck forks.

 Shake cartons containing glass and listen for broken glass noise.
 In my own warehouse, one vendor's product line had so much damage that I insisted that every carton be opened before the truck left.
 Fortunately, most manufacturers are trying to do a good job, but there still can be many other problems, including broken legs on wrapped chairs and sofas.